WFH Lounge · Best Picks

 The 30-Second Answer

-Two key lights at 45-degree angles beat any ring light for video calls because they kill face shadows without producing the donut-shaped reflection that ring lights leave in glasses.
+Two key lights at 45-degree angles beat any ring light for video calls because they kill face shadows without producing the donut-shaped reflection that.

 Top pick